 Among those who do not rush to pay dividends are usually small companies.
 These are at the beginning of their business development, and want to reinvest all profits for development purposes.
 Reinvestment of profit allows a company to develop at a more rapid pace.

-More precisely, an individual tax payer owes health insurance contribution only if his total income obtained from sources other than salary, altogether (i.e., dividends, income from the sale of shares, income from rental, interest income, etc.) reaches the minimum threshold of 6 national gross minimum wages during a tax year.
+An individual tax payer owes health insurance contribution only if his total income obtained from sources other than salary and freelance activities altogether (i.e., dividends, income from the sale of shares, income from rental, interest income, income from cryptocurrency transactions, etc.) reaches the threshold of 6 national gross minimum wages during a tax year.

 In addition, the second threshold applicable is set at 12 minimum wages per economy, while the third (and last) threshold is of 24 minimum wages per economy.